 Table 1 reports the results of the estimation of self-selection according to the characteristics of enterprises, their owner and the financing of their activity.
-Female entrepreneurship is measured by the ownership of the company (Gender ownership) and its management (Gender of the manager).
-These two indicators were first used as separate explanatory variables (Model 1 and 2) and then simultaneously (Model 3).
+Female entrepreneurship is measured by the ownership of

 Table 1.
 Estimating self-selection prior to the pandemic: the WBES sample